Tips for Principals to Become Role-Model Leaders

 Making time for a focus on instruction is very difficult, said Joy Hood, a coach with a principal leadership program in Denver.
-We help principals see which of their daily activities add value to their role as an instructional leader, which jobs are necessary, and which are a waste of time Education World writer Sharon Cromwell recently interviewed participants in Denvers principal leadership program.
-Included: Principals and coaches share practical information and guidelines for instructional leadership mentoring.
+We help principals see which of their daily activities add value to their role as an instructional leader, which jobs are necessary, and which are a waste of time, she said.
+Education World writer Sharon Cromwell recently interviewed participants in Denver's principal leadership program.

 With the tremendous pressure -- and guidelines from the federal government, state governments, and local school districts -- principals are often not sure what matters most and what will improve academic achievement at their schools, Hood said.